kabanero-io/codewind-che/README.md

 Prerequisites: Kabanero on Kubernetes (see the [requirements](https://github.com/kabanero-io/roadmap/blob/master/README.md#kabanero-foundation-in-a-kubernetes-cluster-prerequisites))

-Refer to the instructions [here](https://www.eclipse.org/codewind/installoncloud.html) to setup a Codewind-ready install of Che.
-Specifically, you should follow the steps for setting up on OKD, but include the `--image-che` flag when invoking the `deploy_che.sh` script.
+Refer to the [instructions](https://www.eclipse.org/codewind/installoncloud.html) to setup a [Codewind](https://codewind.dev)-ready install of Che.
+Specifically, you should follow the steps for setting up on OKD, but include the `--image-che` flag when invoking the deployment script.

-That is, under the section "Setting up OKD and OpenShift", for step #3 instead of:
+That is, under the section titled "Setting up OKD and OpenShift", for step #3 instead of:

 3. Deploy Che with `./deploy_che.sh`